Sh1zo1d/pet-projects/7_Разработка_системы_прогнозирования_отмены_брони_в_отеле/README.md

 * DecisionTreeClassifier
 * shuffle

-## Общий вывод
+## Key Findings

-* Лучшая модель - это случайный лес с upsampling, показывает на кросс-валидации средний результат равный 0.844096226111763.
+* The best model is the random forest with upsampling, showing a cross-validation average score of 0.844096226111763.
-* F1-score для тестовой выборки: 0.6513261900579659 достаточно хороший показатель
+* The F1-score for the test set is 0.6513261900579659, which is a reasonably good result.

 <!--